pasqal-io/pasqal-cloud/README.md

 ### Create a workload

-A workload is a single unit of work to be computed by emulators or qpu.
+A workload is a single unit of work to be computed by emulators or a QPU.
 It is defined by a type (qadence_circuit, algorithm_dqgm, …) and a config.
 This config must be generated with the appropriate library for the desired type.